Harshavardhan-BV/StemCellGRN/README.md

 - [Sig_ActA_Inh_LS](./Sig_ActA_LS) for simulations/analysis for toggle-n networks with cytokine signalling that activates A and inhibits the rest
 - [Transdiff_p](./Transdiff_p) for simulations/analysis for state transition dynamics between the steady states of toggle-n networks

+The codes for Monotone Boolean function calculations are written by Sarah Adigwe:
+- [mbf-symmetric-net](./mbf-symmetric-net/) has the code for calculations.
+The outputs for n = 2, 3, 4 are already present in the jupyter notebook

 ## Usage
 ### 1. Network generation
 Generate the topology files for the networks and save them in the [TOPO](./TOPO) folder.
 Generates the following: